Herpes simplex virus

 Herpes simplex virus 1 and 2 (HSV-1 and HSV-2) are two members of the human Herpesviridae family, a set of viruses that produce viral infections in the majority of humans.
 Both HSV-1 and HSV-2 are very common and contagious.
 They can be spread when an infected person begins shedding the virus.

 As of 2016, about 67% of the world population under the age of 50 had HSV-1.
-In the United States, about 47.8% and 11.9% are estimated to have HSV-1 and HSV-2, respectively, though actual prevalence may be much higher.
 Because it can be transmitted through any intimate contact, it is one of the most common sexually transmitted infections.

 Symptoms

 Many of those who are infected never develop symptoms.
 Symptoms, when they occur, may include watery blisters in the skin of any location of the body, or in mucous membranes of the mouth, lips, nose, genitals, or eyes (herpes simplex keratitis).
 Lesions heal with a scab characteristic of herpetic disease.
 Sometimes, the viruses cause mild or atypical symptoms during outbreaks.
 However, they can also cause more troublesome forms of herpes simplex.
 As neurotropic and neuroinvasive viruses, HSV-1 and -2 persist in the body by hiding from the immune system in the cell bodies of neurons, particularly in sensory ganglia.
 After the initial or primary infection, some infected people experience sporadic episodes of viral reactivation or outbreaks.
 In an outbreak, the virus in a nerve cell becomes active and is transported via the neuron's axon to the skin, where virus replication and shedding occur and may cause new sores.